 - 211A.
 Introduction to Art.
 A course designed to combine certain aspects of studio work with the historical areas of art as they relate to cultural patterns of creative man in the universe.
 Emphasis on appreciation of the visual and minor arts with close examination of both through exhibition programs, lectures, discussions, demonstrations, field trips, and the use of various audio-visual aids.
 Critical evaluation of principles and practices in the art field emphasizing contemporary trends.
-First Semester. - 215A.
+First Semester. - 214A.
+Color and Design.
+Theories of form, color, space, value, line, and texture will be studied.
+Emphasis will be placed upon study of the structure and the abstract design of nature forms.
+The prime purpose of this course will be to show that design is a discipline constituting a basic and integral part of all art form and organization.
+Second Semester. - 215A.
 Graphic Arts Workshop.
 An examination of the fundamental principles governing the use of line, texture and color in various fine print media.
 The course incorporates problems intended to develop proficiency in the use of tools and materials: Emphasizing design for linoleum blocks, scratch board, wood cuts, lithography, serigraphy and etching.
 Second Semester. - 216A.
 Ceramics Workshop I. This course is designed to introduce the student to the characteristics of clay and allow him at the same time to experiment with three dimensional form as it relates to the plastic arts.
 A knowledge of slab, coil, press, and template methods will be the main objective of the course yet the student will have a chance to examine the properties of local clays and slips, as well as the composition of glaze made in the Department.
 The student will also be allowed to experiment with various forms on the Potter's wheel and learn techniques of glazing and firing methods.
 First Semester. - 217A.
 Ceramics Workshop II.
 A continuation of Ceramics Workshop I with an increase in the use of the potter's wheel.
 Learning simple mold making and experimenting with clays, glazes and slips.
 Second Semester. - 219A.
 Drawing and Composition.
 Workshop media techniques and learning to compose a picture through a series of problems involving an exploration of value, color, space and texture.
 Various media shall be used with emphasis on developing the following studies: still life, figures and landscapes.
 First Semester. - 223A.
 Creative Painting Workshop.
 Developing concepts of pictorial design in oil, tempera, water color, pastel, and encaustics with emphasis on the elements of design as they relate to particular subjects in landscape, still life and human figure compositions.
 Experimenting with various media in order to encourage the development of technique.
-Second Semester. - 224A.
+Second Semester.

+224A.
 Christian Art.
 This course is designed as a survey of Christian art beginning with the Early Christian church and continuing through modern times.
 Field trips and notebook are required.
 Second Semester.